PeterO.Numbers.EContext

 The parameter result if no trap exceptions were thrown.

-Copies this EContext and sets the copy’s “AdjustExponent” property to the given value.
+Copies this EContext and sets the copy’s “AdjustExponent” property to the specified value.

 Parameters: